anaclumos/extracranial/Research/pages/Person 1E6ABA.md

 Possible side revenues include selling curated content with subscriptions, charging portions of the margin, or providing access to analyst information ([[Bloomberg]] model.)

 Recently closed $4M in funding, estimated burn rate $1.2M a year approx.
-Team of a financial expert, engineer, [[UIUX|UX]] designer, PM, media expert, media researcher, and engineering intern.
+Team of a financial expert, engineer, [[UIUX|UX]] designer, PM, media expert, media [[researcher]], and engineering intern.

 1E6ABA's experience at [[Google]] involved multiple teams, from [[Chrome]] to TensorFlow.
 Learned a lot about soft skills.
 The TensorFlow team had weird, intertangled relationships across groups.
-For example, the Tensorflow compiler team wanted to make everything as static as possible, whereas the Tensorflow Python team wanted to make everything as dynamic as possible.
+For example, the Tensorflow compiler team wanted to make everything as static as possible, whereas the Tensorflow [[Python]] team wanted to make everything as dynamic as possible.

 Current startup indeed holds more risk, but it comes with a thrill.
 The place makes the person.